 Residential v.
 Commercial Fall Protection-Case Examples

-Every construction site can house a variety of hazards, no matter the size or scope of the project.
+Every construction site can house a variety of fall protection hazards, no matter the size or scope of the project.
 However, as discussed in parts one and two of this series, there are unique regulations and differences in residential construction compared to commercial construction.
 But beyond the studies and research papers, there are real world consequences when residential and commercial companies don’t have the right procedures in place.

 “The lifeline would have certainly saved him, would he have been tied off to something,” said David Doddridge, president of D.A.
 Doddridge and Associates, an expert construction witness firm.
 The injuries left him permanently disabled, Doddridge said.

-Doddridge’s testimony as an expert witness helped garner a $62 million dollar settlement for Lin, believed to be the largest monetary amount for a single plaintiff in Queens, according to the New York Post.
+Doddridge’s testimony as an expert witness in fall protection helped garner a $62 million dollar settlement for Lin, believed to be the largest monetary amount for a single plaintiff in Queens, according to the New York Post.
 In commercial construction, there are specific guidelines set forth by the Occupational Safety and Health Administration (OSHA) to protect from falls depending on the type of work being done.

 Thus, if Lin had fallen from a residential structure, for example, the settlement would be nowhere near $62 million dollars, Doddridge said.

 But of course, the difference between residential and commercial construction is more than just the settlement.